KT on track for 5G Olympic trials in 2018 - Mobile World Live

 The keynote session fleshed out plans for the trials first discussed in December 2016.

-KT plans to provision venues with 5G-like technologies to enhance spectator experience, including tracking specific athletes on cross-country routes, and real time 360-degree VR views from the perspective of tobogganers running alongside broadcast footage.
+KT plans to provision venues with 5G-like technologies to enhance spectator experience, including tracking specific athletes on cross-country routes, and real time 360-degree VR views from the perspective of tobogganers.

 The company previously performed initial field tests at recent winter sporting events in the country and is confident its system will be ready for the start of the event – which it dubs “The World’s First 5G Olympics” – on 9 February 2018.